What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 | Lean mid-tier total — Kilimanjaro | $5,280 |

-Note: The “lean mid-tier” headline of $4,200 in the master table assumes flights closer to $1,000 (booked further in advance, off-peak departure), no excess luggage, and rentals you already have.
+The lean mid-tier headline of $4,200 in the master table assumes flights closer to $1,000 (booked further in advance, off-peak departure).
+It also assumes no excess luggage and rentals you already have.
 The $5,280 above is the more realistic walk-in number for a typical 2026 climber.
-Under-budget scenarios where climbers report sub-$3,500 totals usually involve no insurance (don’t), no tips (don’t), or both.
-Premium mid-tier ($8,500) swaps the operator for Alpine Ascents or a similar Western-led operation at $5,900–$7,450 climb-only, plus the same flights/insurance/tips, and includes a 1-night layover in Amsterdam or Doha.
+Notably, under-budget scenarios where climbers report sub-$3,500 totals usually involve no insurance (don’t) or no tips (don’t), or both.
+Premium mid-tier ($8,500) swaps the operator for Alpine Ascents or a similar Western-led operation at $5,900-$7,450 climb-only.
+The total includes the same flights/insurance/tips plus a 1-night layover in Amsterdam or Doha.

 Elbrus is a complex expedition logistically because of Russia.
-The mountain itself is technically straightforward — most parties use the cable car to skip the lower 1,800 meters and ascend the south side via Pastukhov Rocks — but visa, banking, and travel insurance considerations have made it harder for Western climbers to reach since 2022.
-The cost structure below assumes a small Russian-operated expedition booked through a Western intermediary, which is the most common 2026 path.
-Some climbers are choosing Tour 1, the Iranian operators working through Mount Damavand instead, but Damavand isn’t a Seven Summit.
+Generally, the mountain itself is technically straightforward — most parties use the cable car to skip the lower 1,800 metres and ascend the south side via Pastukhov Rocks.
+Specifically, visa, banking, and travel insurance considerations have made it harder for Western climbers to reach since 2022.
+Notably, the cost structure below assumes a small Russian-operated expedition booked through a Western intermediary, which is the most common 2026 path.

 |---|---|